caweinshenker/scxml-js/website/docs/intro.md

 ## What's Next?

 - [Learn the core concepts](./concepts) of SCXML and this library
-- [Follow the tutorial](./tutorial) to build your first state machine
+- [See practical examples](./examples) to build your first state machine
 - [Explore the API reference](../api) for detailed documentation
 - [See more examples](./examples) for common use cases